 Credit risk arises from the possibility that debtors may be unable to fulfill their commitments.
 For a financial asset, this is typically the gross carrying amount, net of any amounts offset and any impairment losses.
 The Centre has credit policies to address credit risk on accounts receivable, which may include the analysis of the financial position of the debtor and review of credit limits.
 The Centre also may review credit history before establishing credit and reviews credit performance.
 An allowance for doubtful accounts or other impairment provisions are established based upon factors surrounding credit risk, historical trends and other information.
-There was no bad debt recorded during the March 31, 2022 and 2021 years.
+There is \$801 (2022 - \$nil) of bad debt recorded during the year ended March 31, 2023.

-8. Lease commitments:
+10. Lease commitments:

-Lease commitments require the following payments for the fiscal year ended March 31:
+Lease commitments for 170 Scott St. require the following payments for the fiscal year ended March 31:

-9. Government assistance:
+11. Government assistance:

-The Centre applied for the Canada Emergency Business Account (Note 5).
-The \$10,000 (2021 - \$10,000) forgivable portion of the loan has been included in government assistance.
+For the year ended March 31, 2022 the Centre applied for the Canada Emergency Business Account (Note 7).
+The \$10,000 forgivable portion of the loan has been included in government assistance.

-10. Restricted net assets:
+12. Restricted net assets:

 The Board has established an internally restricted fund of \$20,000, \$10,000 of which is to sustain the workshops created by the Breaking Barriers in health care and social services projects and \$10,000 is to establish a building fund.
+The funds cannot be used for other purposes unless the Board of Directors decides otherwise.